richarvey/techshift-modernise/content/page/lab1.md

 11) Click 'Next'.

-12) Enter 'TSAGallery' for the Stack name and under 'KeyName' select the key you created earlier from the dropdown box.
+12) Enter 'TSAGallery' for the Stack name and under 'KeyName' select the key you created earlier from the drop-down box.
 Click 'Next'.

 13) You do not need to modify any options on the next page, click 'Next' at the bottom of the page.